Ever had that desire to quit your job and become a travel blogger? Of course, you did. It's so tempting an offer to resist!

 So I survived my 19h flight from Mexico (all thanks to Netflix) and landed in Bora Bora.
 I was beyond myself, entirely blown away.
 This island of the South Pacific was captivating with its enormous lagoons and their supernatural blue tints.
 I checked in my bungalow to freshen up and headed out instantly.
 That majestic place was jaw-dropping.

 There was something truly enchanting about this place.
 It was so picturesque that I longed for my family to be there.
 My first day at Bora Bora was filled with sudden bursts of nostalgia.
 So I rang them up every now and then to flaunt my view.
 Other times when I felt lonely (which I was after work), I used to turn to my trusted Netflix.
 It gave my mind some distraction.
 I vividly remember watching Lucifer while overlooking the infinity pool of my stay.
 Netflix has been my anchor all along.
 With my job taking me to places and the frequently changing scenery, I longed for something permanent.
 Netflix was it.
-This was my brother's idea where he and I would decide a show, watch it, and discuss the takeaway every time.
+This was my brother's idea where he and I would decide on a show, watch it, and discuss the takeaway every time.

 For the next couple of days in Bora Bora, I chose to tour the inner depths of the Island, away from the blue and closer to the green.
-While touring, I came across a fellow solo traveler, busy with his drone, and seemed a bit tensed.
+While touring, I came across a fellow solo traveller, busy with his drone, and seemed a bit tensed.
 I went up to socialize anyway.

 "Can I be of any help?", I enquired.